shm04/To__Do/README.md

 3. Set up environment variables on Render.
 4. Deploy the service.

-### Frontend (Vercel)
+### Frontend (Netlify)

-1. Create an account on Vercel.
+1. Create an account on Netlify.
-2. Connect the GitHub repository.
+2. Connect the GitHub repository..
-3. Set the environment variable `VITE_API_URL`.
-4. Deploy the application.
+3. Deploy the application.

 ## 🌟 API Endpoints